How do I set up n8n Business (self-hosted) for my team—license key, SSO (SAML/LDAP), and RBAC?

 Comparison Snapshot:

-How do I set up RBAC in n8n Business so the right people can access the right workflows and credentials?
+How do I actually set up SSO (SAML/LDAP) and RBAC in n8n Business for my team?

 Expanded Explanation: